Ellen Adair

 Ellen Adair (born 1988) is an American actor and writer, best known for playing Bess McTeer on season 2 of the USA anthology series The Sinner, and Janet Bayne on season 7 of the Showtime series Homeland.
-They’ve had starring roles in multiple horror films, including Trick (2019), Cryptid (2022), and Herd (2023).
+They have starred in multiple horror films, including Trick (2019), Cryptid (2022), and Herd (2023).
 For the later film, Awards Radar included Adair's portrayal of Jamie Miler among their "Best Horror Performances of 2023."

 A veteran stage performer, Adair has appeared in the cult hit Sleep No More at The McKittrick Hotel, as well as numerous productions with Shakespeare Theatre Company, American Shakespeare Center, and Commonwealth Shakespeare Company.
-Adair identifies as non-binary and uses they/them pronouns.

 Early life and education

 Ellen Adair was born in Philadelphia, Pennsylvania to Kathleen A. Foster, an Art Historian, and Henry Glassie, a Folklorist and Ethnomusicologist.
 Growing up, their parents' fieldwork resulted in the family living many different places.

 Adair earned a BA in English from Boston University, and spent an erasmus year at the University of Oxford.
 During their time in Boston they began to work professionally as an actor.